-- If your turnover has gone under the £83,000 threshold and it is expected to be that way for the next 12 months.
+- Your turnover has gone under the £83,000 threshold and it is expected to be that way for the next 12 months.

 - Your business has ceased to trade and has no intention of making future taxable sales.

-- If you are no longer making taxable supplies.
+- You are no longer making taxable supplies.

 - You are not, and never had been, liable to register for VAT (registered voluntarily).